DaveJarvis/wordsplit/README.md

 # Running

-After building, run the software as follows:
+After building, run the software on Linux (or MacOS) as follows:

+  ./run.sh